-[Probably my favorite view from the entire weekend is this one, looking north off the summit of Arctomys at the Lyell Glacier draining into Arctomys Lake and Creek before running off down a lush valley (Valley of Lakes) towards 10's of sparkling lakes in the far distance beneath the brooding hulks of Erasmus and Amery.
+[Probably my favorite view from the entire weekend is this one, looking north off the summit of Arctomys at the Lyell Glacier draining into Arctomys Lake and Creek before running off down a lush valley (Valley of Lakes) towards countless distant sparkling lakes nestled beneath the brooding hulks of Erasmus and Amery.
 Not many people are even aware this valley exists and it's very rarely visited as there are no official trails through it. ++]

 [Ben sits at the summit with the lush Valley of Lakes and Arctomys Creek running towards hwy #93 behind him.]